paralympics/pcsas-user-guide/docs/application-settings/regional-data.md

 <figure>
   <img src="_img/figures/3.1-assignment-grid-federation.png" alt="Assignment Grid of National Member Federations" class="screenshot">
-  <figcaption>Figure 3.1 Assignment screen of national member federations to Para-Cycling</figcaption>
+  <figcaption>Figure 3.1 Assignment screen of national member federations to Union Cycliste Internationale</figcaption>
 </figure>

 To assign, find the new country on the left.
 Either select it and click **‘Assign’** or move it to the